crickets-and-comb/stormwater_monitoring_datasheet_extraction/docs/CLI.rst

 CLI
 ===

-Example
+Run ETL
 -------

-You can run the example CLI tool like this:
+The user interface for running the ETL process is available as a command-line interface (CLI).
+You can run it using the following command:

-.. click:: stormwater_monitoring_datasheet_extraction.cli.example:main
+.. click:: stormwater_monitoring_datasheet_extraction.cli.run_etl:main
-   :prog: example
+   :prog: run_etl
    :nested: full